mohamesb/Neural-Network-GroundZero/README.md

   - Hidden layers
   - Sigmoid activation
   - Basic forward and backward propagation
-  - Training with gradient descent
+  - Training with Stochastic gradient descent
 - Tested on a Chest X-ray images of Pnuemonia positive and Covid-19 positive images dataset.

 ## 📁 Files